What is an Accounting Contract?

 When to use an Accounting Contract:

-You are a business owner hiring an accountant or accounting firm to handle certain aspects of your business, finances, and you want a contract for your records.
+- You are a business owner hiring an accountant or accounting firm to handle certain aspects of your business finances, and you want a contract to define those services.

 This CONTRACT is made and entered into on by and between, ("Accountant"), duly licensed in the as a certified public accountant, and having a principal place of business at , , , and ("Client"), of , , .